Automatically upgrade an Azure Kubernetes Service (AKS) cluster

 none |

-disables auto-upgrades and keeps the cluster at its current version of Kubernetes | Default setting if left unchanged |
+disables auto-upgrades and keeps the cluster at its current version of Kubernetes. | Default setting if left unchanged. |

 patch |

-automatically upgrade the cluster to the latest supported patch version when it becomes available while keeping the minor version the same. | For example, if a cluster is running version 1.17.7 and versions 1.17.9, 1.18.4, 1.18.6, and 1.19.1 are available, your cluster is upgraded to 1.17.9 |
+automatically upgrades the cluster to the latest supported patch version when it becomes available while keeping the minor version the same. | For example, if a cluster runs version 1.17.7, and versions 1.17.9, 1.18.4, 1.18.6, and 1.19.1 are available, the cluster upgrades to 1.17.9. |

 stable |

-automatically upgrade the cluster to the latest supported patch release on minor version N-1, where N is the latest supported minor version. | For example, if a cluster is running version 1.17.7 and versions 1.17.9, 1.18.4, 1.18.6, and 1.19.1 are available, your cluster is upgraded to 1.18.6. |
+automatically upgrades the cluster to the latest supported patch release on minor version N-1, where N is the latest supported minor version. | For example, if a cluster runs version 1.17.7 and versions 1.17.9, 1.18.4, 1.18.6, and 1.19.1 are available, the cluster upgrades to 1.18.6. |

 rapid |

-automatically upgrade the cluster to the latest supported patch release on the latest supported minor version. | In cases where the cluster is at a version of Kubernetes that is at an N-2 minor version where N is the latest supported minor version, the cluster first upgrades to the latest supported patch version on N-1 minor version.
-For example, if a cluster is running version 1.17.7 and versions 1.17.9, 1.18.4, 1.18.6, and 1.19.1 are available, your cluster first is upgraded to 1.18.6, then is upgraded to 1.19.1. |
+automatically upgrades the cluster to the latest supported patch release on the latest supported minor version. | In cases where the cluster's Kubernetes version is an N-2 minor version, where N is the latest supported minor version, the cluster first upgrades to the latest supported patch version on N-1 minor version.
+For example, if a cluster runs version 1.17.7 and versions 1.17.9, 1.18.4, 1.18.6, and 1.19.1 are available, the cluster first upgrades to 1.18.6, then upgrades to 1.19.1. |

-node-image |
+node-image (legacy) |

-automatically upgrade the node image to the latest version available. | Microsoft provides patches and new images for image nodes frequently (usually weekly), but your running nodes won't get the new images unless you do a node image upgrade.
-Turning on the node-image channel will automatically update your node images whenever a new version is available. |
+automatically upgrades the node image to the latest version available. | Microsoft provides patches and new images for image nodes frequently (usually weekly), but your running nodes don't get the new images unless you do a node image upgrade.
+Turning on the node-image channel automatically updates your node images whenever a new version is available.
+If you use this channel, Linux [unattended upgrades] are disabled by default.
+Node image upgrades work on patch versions that are deprecated, so long as the minor Kubernetes version is still supported.
+This channel is no longer recommended and is planned for deprecation in future.
+For an option that can automatically upgrade node images, see the NodeImage channel in node image auto-upgrade. |

 Note